 Human beings are becoming a scarcity at toll booths.
 The most likely scenario is that you'll be met with a machine - which is fine, until something goes wrong!

 Take a lane with a green arrow, a credit card sign, or a coins/notes sign above it.
-Do not use a lane that only has a 't' above it unless you know you have the pass you need to use the 't' lane.
-(Drivers with the Télépéage pass use their pass each time they go through a toll and then pay their toll charges monthly).
+Do not use a lane that only has a 't' above it unless you know you have the pass you need to use the 't' lane (which you won't if you're a tourist).
+Drivers with the Télépéage pass use their pass each time they go through a toll and then pay their toll charges monthly.
 However, if a lane has a 't' AND one of the other signs above it then you may use it.

-As machines can be temperamental with foreign credit cards, the safest option is to pay by cash.
+As machines can be temperamental with foreign credit cards, always carry enough cash, just in case.

 France highway toll barriers driving in France